-Freestanding Sign: A freestanding sign is an on premise sign supported by one or more uprights or braces in the ground and detached from any building or structure.
-Freestanding signs include, but are not limited to, monument signs and pole signs.
+Freestanding Sign: A freestanding sign is an on premise sign supported by one or more

 On Premise Sign: An on premise sign is a sign which advertises only the business or the goods, products, or facilities located on the premises on which the sign is located, , or the sale, rent or lease of the premise.
 Premises: The lot, parcel, or area of land leased by a business from the City of Madras at the Madras Municipal Airport.